SFarbolin/quartz/content/solstice-fires.md

 <p align="center"><img src="https://farbolin.me/attachments/PXL_20241222_054724744.jpg" width=300></p>
 You may ask (as many do): "Is this some kind of pagan thing?"
 And the answer is: If you want it to be, sure!

-> ### ***Everyone brings their own meaning to the event.***
+> ***Everyone brings their own meaning to the event.***

-Mostly, we just think it's a great excuse to spend a day outside, make weird art out of junk, and stand around a big fire with people we like.[] People have been gathering around fires for thousands of years, and it's still great every time.
+Mostly, we just think it's a great excuse to spend a day outside, make weird art out of junk, and stand around a big fire with people we like.[^1] People have been gathering around fires for thousands of years, and it's still great every time.

-We're big on building community, and getting a bunch of your favorite weirdos [^1] together to build a big sculpture and set it on fire is a great way to connect.
+We're big on building community, and getting a bunch of your favorite weirdos [^2] together to build a big sculpture and set it on fire is a great way to connect.

 ---
 Attendees are encouraged to bring stuff to add into the fire.
 It can be sentiments or intentions written down, sentimental objects to let go of, durable objects to "cleanse" or patina, or just to burn for fun.